15 Wonderful Things To Do In Madrid, Spain

 Hours: Sundays to Thursdays from 10AM – 12PM and Fridays, Saturdays, and holiday evenings from 10AM – 1AM.

-Get Lost In the Gardens at The Sorolla Museum
+Get Lost In the Sorolla Museum Gardens

 The former home and studio of painter Joaquín Sorolla, the Sorolla Museum is known for its lush Andalusian gardens and patios!
 This site was unfortunately being renovated when I was in Madrid, but it’s garden is definitely worth visiting when it reopens so you can experience its trickling fountains, vine-covered archways, and ceramic-tiled benches.